The Daily Dose/Monday, July 26, 2021

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is pricing rooms to move at the hotel.
+The Diary of a Nobody – Sparrow deals with an idiot on the phone.
 Today’s Diary.

 ———